 I want to work for, and with, people who really appreciate my time and each other.
-I value ethics, a commitment to JDEI, a realistic approach to technology, open-ness, creativity, fairness and honesty.
+I value ethics, inclusivity, a realistic approach to technology, open-ness, creativity, fairness and honesty.
 I want you to value the same things.
 My skillset and experience is a very hard to find mix of the strategic, technical and pragmatic, rooted in a diverse life experience.
-I am able lead effectively, my key strategy is trust and support -which has been proven in the field time and again.
+I am able lead effectively, proven in the field time and again.
 I am deeply experienced without forgetting about how it is to be new at things – I reach for the stars, and keep the dirt between my toes.

 What I want to do

 My working life is the dictionary definition of Mosaic Career.
 It spans a few different fields and different roles, bringing an important diversity of experience. it also brings a question for future clients / employers: what do I actually want to do?

 I want to merge all my lives – bring it all to the table.
 An ideal role for me has a lot of bringing people joy and understanding in the world we live in.
 It has impact in how we see and value what is around us.
 It is also research – continually learning and teaching and growing.
 And it will employing all the technical and logistical skills I’ve gained along the way.
 I don’t want to do everything, I want to collaborate effectively toward goals.

 Work like providing strategic advice on the intersection of climate and environment, geospatial data and technology might fit.
 Or helping people link up research and impacts.
 Other roles might be leading a group of people who do those things.
 It might be running a team in national parks, or on a ski hill, or in a lodge or camp or field research station.

 I want to help us all become better, understand and get in touch with our world more.
 This is still pretty broad – I suggest the best option is to check out the rest of this statement, then my CV, and then get in touch if you think ‘wow, we need exactly someone with this diversity of experience to help us out’.